victwj/victwj.github.io/_sections/about.md

 In my spare time, I watch and play a lot of badminton.
 I'm a sucker for self-improvement books, biographies, and most video games.
-I've been playing the piano since I was five and currently trying to learn the guitar and drums.
+I've been playing the piano since I was five and currently trying to learn the guitar and drums to someday join a casual band.
 My special talent is being allergic to everything floating in the air.
 I'm from [Jakarta, Indonesia](https://en.wikipedia.org/wiki/Jakarta), the [fastest sinking city in the world](https://www.bbc.com/news/world-asia-44636934), in no small part due to climate change.
 I hope to do my part in solving this issue, one step at a time.